blues/app-accelerators/31-temperature-and-smoke-detector/README.md

 * `alert:1`: Indicates an alert condition regarding temperature or presence of smoke or gas has been detected.
 The event is immediately synced to Notehub.
 You can use this to signal an alert externally, such as notifying a pager other messaging service.

 * `alert:2`: Signifies that the alert is still ongoing.
-Subsequent alerts after the initial alert have the `alert` property set to `2`, indicating that the alert is ongoing because temperature or gas levels hasn't returned to normal.
+Subsequent alerts after the initial alert have the `alert` property set to `2`, indicating that the alert is ongoing because temperature or gas levels haven't returned to normal.
 These events are not immediately sent to notehub, and are provided for continuous monitoring.

 * `alert:3`: Signifies a stand-down alert and that temperature and gas levels have returned to normal.
 These events are sent immediately to notehub.
 This is typically used to send an external notification that normal temperature and gas levels have been reached.